Corruption in India: Anti-corruption police and courts

 The Directorate General of Income Tax Investigation, Central Vigilance Commission and Central Bureau of Investigation all deal with anti-corruption initiatives.
 Certain states such as Andhra Pradesh (Anti-Corruption Bureau, Andhra Pradesh) Kerala (Vigilance & Anti-corruption Bureau, Kerala) and Karnataka (Lokayukta) also have their own anti-corruption agencies and courts.

+The Central Bureau of Investigation, CBI is the principal anti-corruption law enforcement agency of the Government of India.
+It investigates cases of corruption and economic offences involving central government officials.

 Andhra Pradesh's Anti Corruption Bureau (ACB) has launched a large scale investigation in the "cash-for-bail" scam.

 CBI court judge Talluri Pattabhirama Rao was arrested on 19 June 2012 for taking a bribe to grant bail to former Karnataka Minister Gali Janardhan Reddy.

 A case has also been opened against seven other individuals under the Indian Penal Code and the Prevention of Corruption Act.

 Civic anti-corruption organisations

 A variety of organisations have been created in India to actively fight against corrupt government and business practices.
 Notable organisations include: